davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 KAGGLE_KEY=<your_kaggle_key>
 ```

-## 🏃‍♀️ Running the Examples

 ### Get set up with Docker

+This codebase is designed to be run with Docker.

-To get set up with Docker, follow the instructions in the [docker.md] file in this repository.
+Don't worry if you've never used Docker before!
+To get set up, follow the instructions in the [./docker.md] file in this repository.
+This includes a full run through of why Docker is awesome and a description of how interact with the codebase using Docker.

 ### Building the Docker image